aws-solutions/media-services-application-mapper/INSTALL.md

 For each of the four stacks listed below, from Choose a Template select "Specify an Amazon S3 template URL" and paste in the URLs as provided.

+**After installing the DynamoDB stack, you can run the remaining stacks concurrently.
+There is no need to wait for each to finish before starting the next.**

 ### Template 1: CloudFormation for the DynamoDB Tables

 This template will create a stack for the tables, indices, and capacity autoscaling rules.